rodrigosetti/ifs/README.md

 What is this Project?
 ---------------------

-This project is a Python implementation of a kind of IFS.
+This project is a implementation of a kind of IFS.
 Each system is a stochastic composition of two-dimensional linear functions.

 Why?
 ---

-I wanted to learn more about the pure functional Haskell programming language as well as about this beautiful fractal like mathematical structures.
+I wanted to learn more about these beautiful fractal like mathematical structures.

-The system are configured by Python files, _e. g._:
+The system are configured by json files, _e. g._:

-    iterations = 28

-    width = 800
-    heigth = 600

-    transformations = (
-        (1,  lambda x, y, z: (0, .16*y, 0)),
+    {
+        "iterations": 28,
+        "width": 800,
+        "heigth": 600,
+        "transformations": [
+            ["1",  "0, .16*y"],
-        (7,  lambda x, y, z: (.2*x -.26*y, .23*x + .22*y + 1.6, 0)),
+            ["7",  ".2*x -.26*y, .23*x + .22*y + 1.6"],
-        (7,  lambda x, y, z: (-.15*x + .28*y, .26*x + .24*y + .44, 0)),
+            ["7",  "-.15*x + .28*y, .26*x + .24*y + .44"],
-        (85, lambda x, y, z: (.85*x + .04*y, -.04*x + .85*y + 1.6, 0))
+            ["85", ".85*x + .04*y, -.04*x + .85*y + 1.6"]
-    )
+        ]
+    }

-The system is defined by the "transformations" dictionary.
-It's a mapping of probability to the transformation lambda function.
-Each dictionary key is a proportional probability of that transformation to occur, and each function must accept three numerical parameters and return the same structure as a list like object.
+The system is defined by the "transformations" list.
+It's a mapping of probability to the transformation function.
+Each number (first element of each transformation) is a proportional probability of that transformation to occur, and each function is an expression transforming a `x` and `y` arguments into another two-dimensional point (comma separated).

 The sum of the probability keys are not necessary to sum to unity, as the probability is calculated proportionally (_i. e._ roulette wheel).